The psychology of colour is the study of hues and how our brain perceives them, and how this affects human behaviour.

 Who knew that colour could be such a powerful tool!

-Although there are still many questions still to be answered, research shows that colour has an interesting impact on our brain.
+Although there are still many questions still to be answered on the psychology of colour research shows that it has an interesting impact on our brain.
 Because of this it will continue to be used around the world in order to influence and manipulate everything from our mood and emotions to our decision making.